brianinnes/PiClusterK3OS/docs/setup/setupKnative.md

 kubectl apply --filename https://github.com/knative/serving/releases/download/v0.13.0/serving-default-domain.yaml
 ```

+### TO SORT OUT

+The last command starts a pod on all nodes - need to kill the job to tidy up the pods which cannot run due to exec format errors

+## Note

 *Knative Eventing is not going to be installed at this point - it is left for a future exercise*